Advising

 First of all, the most important parts of the application are your statement of purpose and your letters of recommendation.

 To be sure, other components of the application are all significant.
 We look for an excellent writing sample, and we expect good grades–and very good grades in history courses.
 Still, these are generally not quite as critical as the statement of purpose and the letters.
-(To be honest, the GRE score is in most cases not terribly important; we find the test to be a radically imperfect marker of talent and potential performance in the program.
-If you have a terribly low score, though, we’ll want to be sure to see other indicators that make up for it.)

 STATEMENT OF PURPOSE.
 What we are looking for here is, above all, a deep and genuine commitment to history and to teaching.
 Tell us about your GPA if you want, but much more important is for us to get a sense that history really calls to your very being.
 That you have a “passion for the past,” in the words of the brilliant Virginia high school teacher James Percoco.
 Tell us about your childhood connections to history, or about the inspiration and intellectual challenges you’ve received in your college history classes.
 Tell us about historical books and issues that you deeply care about.